thomasquinto/sfmovies/README.md

 * `public/javascripts/map_controller.js`: Front-end JavaScript controller for manipulating map and map markers.
 * `public/javascripts/search_controller.js`: Front-end JavaScript controller for handling autocomplete results.

+## Unit Tests

+I wrote some rudimentary unit tests that test the `locations.json` and `autocomplete.json` endpoints using the `nodeunit` package.
+If I had more time I would write more extensive unit tests but these will at least act as placeholders for the time being.

+Tests can be executed as follows (within `sfmovies` source home directory):
+`nodeunit test/test_locations.js`
+`nodeunit test/test_autocomplete.js`

 ## Installation (after cloning source from GitHub):

 Prerequisites: